AtharvaIngale/REST_API_BLOGGING_APP/README.md

-## Blogging Platform API with FASTAPI and MongoDB
+## Blogging Platform Using REST API

 This API provides a RESTful interface for a simple blogging platform built with Python's FASTAPI framework and utilizes MongoDB for data storage.
 It adheres to object-oriented programming principles and allows users to: